Aditya201514049/job-portal/README.md

 ## 👨‍💻 Author

-Created as part of a Full Stack Developer assessment task.
+Created as part of a Full Stack Developer assessment task by Adity Singha.

 ## 🙏 Acknowledgments